Chinnasf/My-Notes-on-Applied-ML/KTH_SS25/lectures/fifth_day.md

     * Neural Architecture Search: Insights from 1000 Papers: [arXiv:2301.08727](https://arxiv.org/abs/2301.08727)
     * Federated Neural Architecture Search with Model-Agnostic Meta Learning [arXiv:2504.06457](https://arxiv.org/abs/2504.06457)
     * LAMANAS: loss agnostic and model agnostic meta neural architecture search for few shot learning [link](https://cs229.stanford.edu/proj2021spr/report2/82285254.pdf)
+* It is a very bad idea to try to force a neural network to a small value.
+* Point-wise inequalities are difficult to achieve in PINNs, and they may required for solving PDEs  with multiple solutions.

 **GLOBAL QUESTIONS**